kendallmiller/kendallmiller.github.io/_posts/2023-07-15-principles-strategies-and-tactics.md

 | Deliver on a Budget | Incremental Delivery | Develop and Deliver completed blocks of functionality independently |
 |  |  | Demo frequently to end users  |

-You'll notice the Principles haven't changed, the strategies have a bit (but still connect) and the tactics are completely different.
+You'll notice the principles haven't changed, the strategies have a bit (but still connect) and the tactics are completely different.
 In short, development teams are taking advantage of the advances in software development tools to adopt new tactics based on the most important strategies needed to deliver the same goals.